This page covers what BottleneckIQ is, how to install it, and how to read the dashboard. Detailed how-to pages are linked at the bottom.

 Where the plugin lives in Jira

-BottleneckIQ is a jira:projectPage module — it appears in the left-nav of each individual Jira project under "Apps."
+jira:projectPagemodule in the left-nav of each individual Jira project under "Apps."
 Click it from a project's nav to see that project's flow analytics.
-Each project gets its own scoped page.
+Each project gets its own scoped page. - Issue panel — a

 First-time install